simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 ![Population needs](population-needs.png)

-Opening up the “SECTIONS” buffer shows that there are no buildings in your base apart from the Core Module.
+Opening up the BUILDINGS (formerly “SECTIONS”) buffer shows that there are no buildings in your base apart from the Core Module.
 That is why you first need to erect some structures for your workforce to live and work in.

 Hit “CONSTRUCT” to see what you can build.
 Each building entry here provides you with information like its construction costs and the workforce required to operate it.
 You will notice that this window is organized in multiple tabs.
 Under “Infrastructure”, you find all buildings that can hold people or goods.
 The different Habitation Modules harbor different kinds of workers.
 The Storage Module increases your storage capacity.
 All the other tabs contain buildings that produce goods, sorted by the kind of workers needed to operate the buildings.
 (The only exception is the Resources tab.
 Buildings listed here are operated by Pioneers as well; what makes them special is that they need no input materials to produce goods.)